cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 ## Centralized management for your organization

 In enterprise mode, domains belong to a single **organization**, which is a significant change.
 Previously, administrative information like an address or a senior official had to be updated on each domain individually.
-Now, this information is centralized, so a single update applies across the entire organiztion.
-This also makes onboarding and offboarding simple: when a new person joins your team, you can assign them to all relevant domains in a single step.
+Now, this information is centralized, so a single update applies across the entire organization.
+This also makes staffing changes simpler to reflect in the registrar: when a new person joins the team, they can be given access to all necessary domains in a single step.

 The organization's structure is built around clear roles to improve oversight and security: